Sunbird-Ed/sunbird-perf-tests/README.md

 This scenario file contains the following API's which will be invoked as part of the run
   * ContentHierarchy

-This scenario uses the following csv files.
-Ensure you have updated these csv files with contents and also copied on all the jmeter machines under **jmeter_installation_path/testdata**
+This scenario uses the following csv files:
   * collections.csv

-For this scenario, we need to enter the IP or load balancer IP of the KnowledgePlatform **learning** machine in the urls.csv.
-Here we are directly hitting the learning machine / learning LB which is running on port 8080.
-The protocal is http here since we making an internal call.
+  * urls.csv
+  * bearer.csv

+Here we will be directly invoking the learning machine / learning LB.

 Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

-`**./run_scenario.sh ContentHierarchy 10 5 30 http 8080 ContentHierarchy.jmx**`
+`./run_scenario.sh ContentHierarchy 10 5 30 http 8080 ContentHierarchy.jmx`

-**5. ContentSearch.jmx**
+**5. FrameWorkRead.jmx**

 This scenario file contains the following API's which will be invoked as part of the run
+  * FrameWorkRead

+This scenario uses the following csv files:
+  * frameworks.csv
+  * urls.csv
+  * bearer.csv

+Here we will be directly invoking the learning machine / learning LB.

+Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

+`./run_scenario.sh FrameWorkRead 10 5 30 http 8080 FrameWorkRead.jmx`

+**6. ContentSearch.jmx**

+This scenario file contains the following API's which will be invoked as part of the run
   * ContentSearch

-This scenario uses the following csv files.
-Ensure you have updated these csv files with contents and also copied on all the jmeter machines under **jmeter_installation_path/testdata**
+This scenario uses the following csv files:
   * dialcodes.csv
+  * urls.csv
+  * bearer.csv

 For this scenario, we need to enter the IP or load balancer IP of the KnowledgePlatform **search** machine in the urls.csv.
-Here we are directly hitting the search machine / search LB which is running on port 9000.
+Here we are directly invoking the search machine / search LB which is running on port 9000.
 The protocal is http here since we making an internal call.

 Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

-`**./run_scenario.sh ContentSearch 10 5 30 http 9000 ContentSearch.jmx**`
+`./run_scenario.sh ContentSearch 10 5 30 http 9000 ContentSearch.jmx`

-**6. FrameWorkRead.jmx**
+**7. FormRead.jmx**

 This scenario file contains the following API's which will be invoked as part of the run
-  * FrameWorkRead
+  * FormRead

-This scenario uses the following csv files.
-Ensure you have updated these csv files with contents and also copied on all the jmeter machines under **jmeter_installation_path/testdata**
+This scenario uses the following csv files:
+  * urls.csv
-  * frameworks.csv
+  * bearer.csv

-For this scenario, we need to enter the IP or load balancer IP of the KnowledgePlatform **learning** machine in the urls.csv.
-Here we are directly hitting the learning machine / learning LB which is running on port 8080.
+For this scenario, we need to enter the IP or load balancer IP of the docker manager / agents in the urls.csv.
+Here we are directly invoking the player service on port 3000.
 The protocal is http here since we making an internal call.

 Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

+`./run_scenario.sh FormRead 10 5 30 http 3000 FormRead.jmx`

+**8. TenantInfo.jmx**

+This scenario file contains the following API's which will be invoked as part of the run
+  * TenantInfo

+This scenario uses the following csv files:
+  * urls.csv
+  * bearer.csv
+  * tenants.csv

+Here we will be directly invoking the player service.

+Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

+`./run_scenario.sh TenantInfo 10 5 30 http 3000 TenantInfo.jmx`

+**9. PageAssemble.jmx**

+This scenario file contains the following API's which will be invoked as part of the run
+  * PageAssemble

+This scenario uses the following csv files:
+  * urls.csv
+  * bearer.csv
+  * dialcodes.csv

+For this scenario, we need to enter the IP or load balancer IP of the docker manager / agents in the urls.csv.
+Here we are directly invoking the learner service on port 9000.
+The protocal is http here since we making an internal call.

+Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

+`./run_scenario.sh PageAssemble 10 5 30 http 9000 PageAssemble.jmx`

+**10. OrgSearch.jmx**

+This scenario file contains the following API's which will be invoked as part of the run
+  * OrgSearch

+This scenario uses the following csv files:
+  * urls.csv
+  * bearer.csv
+  * orgs.csv

+Here we will be directly invoking the learner service.

+Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

+`./run_scenario.sh OrgSearch 10 5 30 http 9000 OrgSearch.jmx`

+**11. Telemetry.jmx**

+This scenario file contains the following API's which will be invoked as part of the run
+  * Telemetry

+This scenario uses the following csv files:
+  * urls.csv
+  * bearer.csv

+This file also uses **telemetry_events.json.gz**.
+This contains the telemetry payload in json format.
+We have compressed it in gzip format to reduce the transfer size.
+You need not modify this file.

+For this scenario, we need to enter the IP or load balancer IP of the docker manager / agents in the urls.csv.
+Here we are directly invoking the telemetry service on port 9001.
+The protocal is http here since we making an internal call.

+Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

+`./run_scenario.sh Telemetry 10 5 30 http 9001 Telemetry.jmx`

+**12. DeviceRegister.jmx**

+This scenario file contains the following API's which will be invoked as part of the run
+  * DeviceRegister

+This scenario uses the following csv files:
+  * urls.csv
+  * bearer.csv

+For this scenario, we need to enter the IP or load balancer IP of the docker manager / agents or domain name in the urls.csv.
+Here we are invoking the device register api through proxy on port 443 in case of https or port 80 in case of http.

+Below is an example on how to run this scenario from your **jmeter_installation_path/scripts**

-`**./run_scenario.sh FrameWorkRead 10 5 30 http 8080 FrameWorkRead.jmx**`
+`./run_scenario.sh DeviceRegister 10 5 30 http 443 DeviceRegister.jmx`